marklogic/flux/docs/getting-started.md

 ## Usage

-You can run the tool without any options to see the list of available commands (all examples will assume the use of Unix; if you are on Windows, substitute `./bin/flux` with `bin/flux`):
+You can run Flux without any options to see the list of available commands (all examples will assume the use of Unix; if you are on Windows, substitute `./bin/flux` with `bin/flux`):

     cd flux